Doctor of Philosophy - Global Executive Track (GET)

 Become a learning partner in a progressive classroom that incorporates the knowledge and experience of like-minded executive students to promote learning objectives.
 Courses are team taught and designed by faculty from industrial engineering, business, anthropology and senior executives from industry.

-Join managers and executives across industries such as automotive, defense, health care and information technology, and organizations that include, for example, General Dynamics, American Axle, Ford, GM, Chrysler, Urban Science, HUD and the VA Hospitals.
+Join managers and executives across industries such as automotive, defense, health care and information technology, and organizations that include, for example, DTE Energy, Cosworth, Ford, GM, Fiat-Chrysler, Magna, Urban Science, and TRQSS.

 Examine issues dealing with globalization and confront major problems and opportunities affecting profitability, sustainability and longevity of major industries.